2 Tools Used By A Real-Life Psychologist Any Time He Gets Dumped

 1. Rediscover who you are

-Which is why reverting back or discovering our new selves is so hard.
-We literally have to rewire our brains to no longer care about that person's opinion.
+Which is why reverting or discovering a new self is so hard.
+We have to rewire our brains to no longer care about that person's opinion.
 So, how do we get there?

 Advertisement

-Don't get me wrong, this won't be easy.
-Likely, you'll find yourself reverting back to old habits or unconsciously caring too much about what they'd say.
-However, the longer you spend apart the easier it'll be to step into your new self, as suggested by a University of New Hampshire report.
+Don't get him wrong, this won't be easy.
+Likely, you'll find yourself reverting to old habits or unconsciously caring too much about what they say.
+However, the more time you spend apart, the easier it'll be to step into your new self, as suggested by a University of New Hampshire report.

 RELATED: 19 Genius Hacks For Getting Over A Breakup Fast